The below short story originally appeared in American Crime Magazine.

-Dino bade me to get dressed as we were all going to White Rock, a resort just outside of Olongapo.
-I took a shower with Zeny and then we dressed and met Dino and Marlena in front of the hotel.
-Dino said Mike Hunt wanted to spend the day in bed with his girl, so the four of hailed a jeepney, one of the colorfully painted converted jeeps that serve as taxis in Olongapo.
+After we dressed and met Ingemi and Marlena in front of the hotel.
+Dino Ingemi said Mike Hunt wanted to spend the day in bed with his girl, so the four of hailed a Jeepney.

-Our first stop was at Marlena and Zeny’s home, where the girls changed into bathing suits.
-The girls then piled back into the jeepney, and we drove to White Rock.
+Our first stop was the home Marlena and Zeny shared.
+The girls changed into bathing suits and then we all piled back into the Jeepney and drove to White Rock.

 Dino and I went into a store at White Rock and bought swim trunks.
-White Rock, situated by a beautiful beach, had a large pool and the four of us went swimming.
-Dino took a photo of Zeny and Marlena on my shoulders as I stood in the pool, and then I took a similar photo of Dino with the girls.
+White Rock was situated by a beautiful beach and had a large swimming pool.
+The four of us went swimming in the pool.
+Ingemi took a photo of Zeny and Marlena on my shoulders as I stood in the pool, and then I took a similar photo of Ingemi with the girls.
 We later took photos on the beach.

 As we sat around the pool, Zeny mimicked Linda.

 "Paul, Paul, open up.
 I want to talk to you!"

 The two girls and Ingemi laughed, and after a second or two, I joined in and laughed as well.